 You will then require 1 yearly Pill Check appointments with a Practice Nurse.

 Taking combined oral contraceptives every day without breaks was the '21st century way to take the pill' - Professor Guillebaud, emeritus professor of family planning and reproductive health.

 Less bleeding, less likely to get pregnant and less hassle.
-See the patient information leaflet below for more details.
+See our patient information page for more details.

 Further information can be found by clicking the links below:

 We do not provide testing for sexually transmitted diseases (STDs), however there is home testing available for various STDs including blood borne viruses (HIV, hepatitis B,C & syphilis), chlamydia or Gonorrhoea with self swab/urine kits.
 You can attend one of the specialist clinics if you feel this is needed or request the home testing kits online.
 The links are below: